HIAlab/sinot/readme.md

 * Pandas
 * (Matplotlib)

-For detailed description you can have a look into `requirements.txt`.
+For detailed description you can have a look into `pyproject.toml`.

 <!-- GETTING STARTED -->